 But the United States won't have a competitive fixture until the 2019 Gold Cup, while Mexico is gearing up for the 2018 World Cup over the coming months.
 If the paperwork is completed in time, Gonzalez could debut for El Tri in its Jan.
 31 friendly against Bosnia and Herzegovina.

-Thomas Rongen, U.S. Soccer's chief scout under Arena, told CBS Sports that he had been to Gonzalez's hour "three times in the last year," but that the U.S.'s qualifying failure, together with the background of Gonzalez's father, proved to be too much to convince the midfielder to stay with the U.S.
+Thomas Rongen, U.S. Soccer's chief scout under Arena, told CBS Sports that he had been to Gonzalez's house "three times in the last year," but that the U.S.'s qualifying failure, together with the background of Gonzalez's father, proved to be too much to convince the midfielder to stay with the U.S.

 "Not going to the World Cup ourselves, that has been tough.
 I knew going forward, we might lose some battles," Rongen said.
 "It's a big loss, obviously.
 He would have liked to play for the U.S., but you know what, his dad is so Mexican, that he wanted him to represent Mexico and I knew it was a losing battle, probably."